 What Is Cultured Butter?

-I like to say that cultured butter is like wine, you want to ferment your cream like your grapes, slowly, to produce the best aromas.
-Adding flavoring at the end can recreate some of the nuttiness and sweetness but it will never be like a true cream maturation!
+Making cultured butter is much like making wine, you want to ferment your cream like your grapes, slowly, to produce the best aromas.
+The longer you culture — the better.

 The hallmark of Vermont Creamery’s cultured butter is its butterfat content, which is higher than the American legal standard of 80%.
 We craft two formats of cultured butter: 82% sticks and the same 82% butter in a tub.

 The benefits of higher butterfat

 Higher butterfat means a lot for the home cook.

 Our cultured butter has a high smoke point, meaning it can be cooked at a higher temperature before it burns.
 A higher smoke point creates the perfect brown sear on a steak, and is ideal for sautéing fish, vegetables or poultry.

 Bake the difference

 In addition, higher butterfat does wonders for baking.
 Ever wonder how croissants get their cloud-like, fluffy layers?
 Butterfat.
 Are you still trying to unlock the secret behind a perfectly flakey pie crust?
 The answer is butterfat.